As Public Enemy's Fight the Power turns 21, Jazzie B explores the political side of rap.

 Another chance to hear Sir Clement Freud at the 2000 Edinburgh Fringe Festival.

 Jimmy Hibbert tells the story of the 20th century's greatest cartoon voice.

-Yasmeen Khan explores the current state of British Asian comedy.
+Yasmeen Khan explores the development of British Asian comedy.